The Notice of Non-Responsibility: Only Limited Protection from Contractor, Subcontractor or Supplier Mechanics Lien Claims

 In California, a powerful legal mechanism—the mechanics lien—enables laborers and those who supply materials and services to construction projects to obtain full payment.
 The mechanics lien stems from a provision in the California Constitution (Cal.
 Const., Art.
 XIV, §3; see also Clarke v.
 Safeco Ins.
 Co., 15 Cal.4th 882 (1997)).
 The Mechanics Lien applies to private construction projects only (See Cal.
 Civ.
 Code §§8160-8848).
 This article discusses private projects only.

 Before discussing the statutory intricacies of the lien process, it is helpful to understand the various layers of participation in a typical private construction project.
 First and foremost, there is the owner; it is his or her property that will be directly impacted (hopefully improved) by the construction work at issue.
 The main party performing that work is the general contractor.
-But in carrying out the project, the general contractor may work with subcontractors and suppliers who have no contractual relationship with the owner.
+In carrying out the project, the general contractor may work with subcontractors and suppliers who have no contractual relationship with the owner.

 When payment is not made, any one of these parties may assert a claim not only against the owner personally, but also against the owner’s real property that serves as the site of the subject construction project.
-The claim against the property comes in the form of a mechanics lien which is recorded against the property at the office of the County Recorder in the County where the property is located.
+The claim against the property comes in the form of a “mechanics lien” which is recorded against the property at the office of the County Recorder in the County where the property is located.

 Mechanics Lien Rights

-The most important facet of a mechanics lien is that, as a supplement to a purely contractual claim for payment, it formally encumbers the construction site.
+The most important feature of a mechanics lien is that, as a supplement to a purely contractual claim for payment, it formally encumbers the construction site.
 The lien shows up on a title report, and if full payment is not made, the lien holder can foreclose—and sell the property in order to obtain the balance due.
 (See Cal.
 Civil Code, §8460-8470.)

 There are strict time limits involved.
 The lien must be recorded 90 days after the end of construction; if the owner files a valid notice of completion, the time limit shrinks to 60 days for contractors and 30 days for subcontractors (See Cal.
 Civ.
 Code § 8412-8414).
 Sometimes, the owner must provide special notice to claimants that they have recorded a mechanics lien.
-Failure to do so may extend the mechanics lien filing deadline to 90 days (See Cal.
+Failure to do so may extend the mechanics lien filing deadline from 30 or 60 days to 90 days (See Cal.
 Civ.
 Code § 8190).

 What makes a mechanics lien particularly potent is that it can apply even in cases where the owner has no direct contractual relationship with the lien holder.
 (See Cal.
 Civ.
 Code § 8200-8204.)